foscia-dev/foscia/website/docs/digging-deeper/models/models-relations-loading.md

 This method is best suited for one instance relation loading with implementations providing relation reading through a dedicated endpoint/query, such as JSON:API.

-It does not support nested relations keys as it will be dangerously inefficient.
+If nested relations are passed (such as `comments.author`), it will `include` the nested relations during the root relation action.

 ```typescript title="loaders/loadWithQuery.ts"
 import { makeQueryRelationLoader } from '@foscia/core';